marcuspainter/VecLab/Sources/VecLab/VecLab.docc/VecLab.md

 ## Overview

-VecLab is a numeric library for real and complex vector operations and NumPy and MATLAB-style functions.
+VecLab is a Swift Package for real and complex vector operations with NumPy and MATLAB-style functions.

 - Real and complex scalars and vectors.
 - Overloaded arithmetic operators.